Healthcare professionals analyzing secure AI infrastructure diagram showing confidential computing enclaves protecting patient data

 4. Genomic Analysis Pipelines

 Process whole genome sequences—some of the most sensitive personal data—without exposing genetic information to infrastructure providers or potential breaches.
-TechRepublic identifies genomic analysis3 as one of the top five confidential computing applications in healthcare.
+TechRepublic identifies genomic analysis as one of the top five confidential computing applications in healthcare.

 5. Clinical Trial Data Processing